gravitational/workshop/gravity_upgrade.md

 Sun Aug  2 03:40:09 UTC	Executing phase "/init" finished in 5 seconds
 ```

+Alternatively we can run `./gravity plan execute --phase /` to run the enter upgrade through to complete or `./gravity plan resume` which does the same thing.

 #### Checks
 The checks phase is used to check that the cluster meets any new requirements defined by the application.
-The phase also does some additional checks that the upgrade is safe to proceed or based on what we've learned from production clusters.

 ```
 root@kevin-test1:~/build# ./gravity --debug plan execute --phase /checks 2>&1 | sed 's/\\n/\n/g' | sed 's/\\t/\t/g'